pallene-lang/pallene/doc/manual.md

 ```

 A `local` function is only visible inside the module it is defined.
-Functions that are not local are exported, which means that they are callable from Lua if you `require` the module.
+Non-local functions exported, which means that they are accessible to Lua if it requires the Pallene module.

 As with variables, `<name>` can be any valid identifier, but it is a compile-time error to declare two functions with the same name, or a function with the same name as a module variable.
 The return types `<rettypes>` are optional, and if not given it is assumed that the function does not return anything.